globocom/loopback-jsonschema/README.md

 The people collection will then be available at `http://example.org/api/people`.

+## Schema Links

+### Default Links ("self", "item", "update", "delete")

+Never are persisted.
+They are built considering the requested host and collectionName of the model.

+### Custom Links

+Always are persisted.
+There are two possible scenarios.

+a) when they are relatives, links are built considering the requested host
+b) when they are absolut, links are delivered as it is

 ## Sample App
 An example running LoopBack with this module: https://github.com/globocom/loopback-jsonschema-example